JorgeDiazz/JorgeDiazz/README.md

 ## Hi!
 I'm Jorge Andrés Díaz 👋

-I am a Systems and Telecommunications Engineer, besides a passionate mobile software developer from Colombia.
+I am a Systems and Telecommunications Engineer, besides a passionate <b> mobile software developer </b> from Colombia.

 🔭 I like intellectual challenges and algorithms.
 By this, I have been polishing up creative thinking, data structures understanding and typing speed through competitive programming exercises.